 - Changes in vision

-- Other people in your family have eye diseases such as glaucoma, strabismus (eye crossing) or they wear glasses.
+- Or if other people in your family have eye diseases or conditions such as glaucoma, strabismus (eye crossing) or they wear glasses.

 My eyes water all the time; is this normal?

 Having occasional tearing is common, but if your eyes water all the time it’s best to see your primary care provider.
-This may be caused by a blocked tear duct or infection.
+The most common cause of tearing is dry eye, allergies, or infection.